-A summary of the main achievements of projects that have been completed during the reporting period are summarized below.
-Two projects have been completed during the reporting period.
-Another four projects are in their very final stages and are preparing their completion reports.
-For more detailed information on all projects, please refer to the respective project summary in Annex I.
+The main achievements of the three projects completed during the reporting period are summarized below.
+The remaining two ongoing projects are in the very final stages and in the process of preparing their completion reports (technical, financial and audit).
+More detailed information on the projects is provided in Annex I.

-Projects reported completed to earlier sessions of the Council, lapsed into sunset or terminated in accordance with Decision 6(LII) are not included in Annex I. A list of those projects is included as Annex II.
+A list of projects reported completed to earlier sessions of the Council, lapsed into sunset or terminated in accordance with Decision 6(LII) is included as Annex II.